 Ms Hicks agreed upon the importance of education, and said that girl children should be nurtured into taking challenging subjects, which would enable them to study further and find good jobs.
 She said that this would be assisted by increased availability of bursaries and scholarships.
 She noted that companies were encouraged to send their employees for training that would qualify them for promotion.

-In response to concerns about the problem of trafficking, Ms Hicks said that the issue was monitored, but instead of focusing on foreign women trafficked to South Africa, there needed to be more emphasis on South African women and children who were being moved across the borders overland.
+In response to concerns about the problem of trafficking, Ms Hicks said that the issue was monitored, but instead of focusing on foreign women trafficked to

 Ms Hicks said that the Department of Health had not yet submitted the required annual reports, nor had it developed its own regulations and training courses, and this was a source of frustration for the CGE.
 Costing and budgeting had to be done by government, and more care centres were needed, although these were normally donor-funded.
 She said that health issues remained in the domain of that department.